FullSwingGolf/lm-connect-sdk-ios/Documentation/Reference/protocols/LMShot.md

 The club path in degrees

+Available at launch

 ### `clubSpeed`

 ```swift
 var clubSpeed: NSNumber?
 ```

  The club speed in mph

+Available at launch

 ### `faceAngle`